Supreetha-M-A/linux/cmpe283/Assignment2/README.md

 5. Documented the steps and results.

 ##### Work done by Supreetha M A:

-1.Created leaf node %eax= 0x4FFFFFFD for case III 2.Made required changes in cpuid.c and vmx.c
+1. Created leaf node %eax= 0x4FFFFFFD for case III
+2. Made required changes in cpuid.c and vmx.c
-3.Tested and Verified results
+3. Tested and Verified results
-4.Documented the steps and results.
+4. Documented the steps and results.

-## 2. Describe in detail the steps you used to complete the assignment.
+### Q-2.
+Describe in detail the steps you used to complete the assignment.
 #### Prerequisites:
 Need a working assignment 1 configuration.